- Practice Areas

 As any victim of a pulled muscle can tell you, it is a very smart idea to prevent muscle strains for you and your family.
 The best ways to do this include starting your workout or sport slowly with a warm-up and then stretching, staying in shape, and being mindful to use proper form all the time while running, lifting, turning your body or playing sports.

 The Orange County muscle strains injury lawyers are one of the very few companies around that still come to you as we will meet you at your own home or your own hospital room if you are unable to come to our office.
-We are available to meet during the normal hours of Monday through Friday between 8:30am and 5:30pm and we will also meet you, by appointment, on Saturdays, Sundays and in the evening.
+We are available to meet during the normal hours of Monday through Friday between 8:30 am and 5:30 pm and we will also meet you, by appointment, on Saturdays, Sundays, and in the evening.
+Contact us online or call us at (714) 783-2205 to schedule your free consultation.